gabriel-pipia/steam-authentication-clone/README.md

   - Flexbox: For layout structure.
   - Media Queries: For responsive design.
 - **JavaScript**: For client-side logic and interactivity.
-- **Node.js**: For backend server setup.
-- **Express.js**: For handling HTTP requests and responses.
-- **Passport.js**: For authentication middleware.
-- **Steam Strategy**: For integrating Steam OAuth with Passport.js.

 ## Getting Started

-### Prerequisites

-- Node.js and npm installed on your machine.
-- A Steam API key.
-You can obtain one from the [Steam Community](https://steamcommunity.com/dev/apikey).

 ### Installation